cdl-geneseo/geneseo-dictionary/T/Taking-One-For-The--Team.md

 # Taking One For The  Team

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Taking One For The  Team

 Created by  Unknown User (kmh28), last modified on Sep 23, 2008

 Taking one for the team: (verb) hooking up with someone (sometimes due to drunkenness) that you normally would not hook up with if &quot;the team&quot; hadn't needed you to do it.